CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect.md

 - How to decide the new transaction fee?
     1. Call `getTransactionFee` to get the current Tx fee.
     2. Decide a new Tx fee
-        - if (Tx fee > original Tx fee) ➜ use the new Tx fee
+        - if (Tx fee > original Tx fee) ➜ Use the new Tx fee
-        - if (Tx fee <= original Tx fee) ➜ decide a higher Tx fee by your rules
+        - if (Tx fee <= original Tx fee) ➜ Decide a higher Tx fee by your rules
-            - Suggestion: In our experience, (original Tx fee) * 1.1 might be an easy way to calculate a new price for doing this operation.
+            - Suggestion: in our experience, (original Tx fee) * 1.1 might be an easy way to calculate a new price for doing this operation.
     3. Same as [Transaction_Replacement](transaction.md#transaction-replacement)

 - How to see the cancel history?
     1. In list of `ApiHistoryItem`
-        - filter `apiName == 'eth_sendRawTransaction'` ➜ original Tx operation
+        - Filter `apiName == 'eth_sendRawTransaction'` ➜ original Tx operation
-        - filter `apiName == 'eth_cancelTransaction'` ➜ cancel Tx operation
+        - Filter `apiName == 'eth_cancelTransaction'` ➜ cancel Tx operation
         - Use `nonce` to map same pair of operations
     2. In same pair of operations:
         - When cancel operation's `status == Wallets.ApiHistoryItem.Status.DONE` means cancel operation success.